· 7 min read· By Ryan Solberg, Broker #BK3354351

 How 32792 delivers a Winter Park mailing address at a meaningful discount—what you give up versus 32789, which schools actually serve it, and who's buying here now.

 There are two Winter Park zip codes and most buyers only know one of them.
-32789 is the Park Avenue address — the one buyers fight over, the one that commands a premium, the one with the Winter Park city school district.
-32792 is the other one: east Winter Park, technically within the Winter Park mailing area, but served by Orange County Public Schools and trading at a meaningful discount.
+32789 is the Park Avenue address — the one buyers fight over, the one that commands a premium, the one zoned to Winter Park's most sought-after schools.
+32792 is the other one: east Winter Park, technically within the Winter Park mailing area, but feeding different (generally less coveted) Orange County Public Schools zones and trading at a meaningful discount.
 Understanding the difference can save you $100K–$200K on the right house.

-32792 is largely outside the Winter Park city limits, which means it falls under Orange County Public Schools (OCPS) rather than Winter Park City Schools.
-OCPS schools serving 32792 vary by exact address but typically include schools like Lakemont Elementary, Arbor Ridge, and East River High or Winter Park High depending on your specific block.
+32792 is largely outside that core Winter Park High attendance zone, so by exact address it generally feeds different OCPS schools than 32789.
+(Both ZIPs are OCPS — the distinction is the attendance boundary, not a separate district.)
+Schools serving 32792 vary by block but include Lakemont Elementary, Arbor Ridge, and East River High or Winter Park High depending on your specific address.

-Some addresses in 32792 do zone to Winter Park High under OCPS — not the same as being in the Winter Park city school district, but Winter Park High is Winter Park High regardless of which district assigns you there.
+Some addresses in 32792 do zone to Winter Park High — it's all OCPS, so the only question is which attendance zone your specific block falls in.
+Winter Park High is Winter Park High regardless.
 Verify your exact address at ocps.net before making a decision.

 What You Get in 32792